 While this might come as a surprise to most, fans of these books comprehend the fascination.
 A short summary would go something like this: A 14 years of age British kid all of a sudden discovers himself on the planet of spies and espionage, dealing with a series of occasions consisting of, however not restricted to: gizmos, surges, undercover work, and a range of crazed individuals with self-centered perfects attempting to control the world/take revenge/etc.

 After hearing this, you might believe: that seems like a 14 years of age variation of James Bond.
 Yes, that was the initial motivation; nevertheless, the author, Anthony Horowitz, took it a lot further.

 About the Series …

-(Featured image source: http://www.alexrideradventures.com/books.html)
+(Featured image source: https://www.alexrideradventures.com/books.html)